iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Out of Kilter Algorithm.md

 ---
 ### **Intro**

-The algorithm works on the optimality conditions.
+The algorithm works on the optimality conditions and it's a primal dual algorithm because it keeps updating the reduced costs and potentials at each steps.
 Especially the conditions for complementary slackness.
 The kilter graph is used to understand the algorithm.

 ![](../../Assets/outof_kilter_graph.png)